ngkengwooi/firefox-upstream/README.md

 sudo ./install
 ```

-A new Firefox icon should appear in the application menu.
+A new Mozilla Firefox icon should appear in the application menu.
 Launch that to start installing Firefox.

 ## Known issues